julianfalcionelli/MagicForm/README.md

 ### Validation mode

-A very important feature is that MagicForum can validate in different ways, by setting one mode to the entire form or to each field.
+A very important feature is that MagicForm can validate in different ways, by setting one mode to the entire form or to each field.

 Available modes:
 - ON_VALIDATE: Default mode of the form.
 The form is validated with the call of `validate()` method.